ouspg/CompSec/Lab3_ChipWhisperer/README.md

 ## Option 1.
 Tutorials
-Complete 2 of the three tutorials listed below.
+Complete two of the three tutorials listed below.
 You are expected to document the process.
 Explain what you did, what problems did you have, how did you solve them, what were the results.
 Report does not have to be long.
 * [Breaking AES bootleader](https://wiki.newae.com/Tutorial_A5_Breaking_AES-256_Bootloader)
 * [Breaking AES bootloader extended](https://wiki.newae.com/Tutorial_A5-Bonus_Breaking_AES-256_Bootloader)
 * [Glitch buffer attacks](https://wiki.newae.com/Tutorial_A7_Glitch_Buffer_Attacks)